Thaddeus B. Hurd: Background

-Thaddeus B. Hurd was born on October 23, 1903 in Clyde, Ohio.
+Hurd was born on October 23, 1903, in Clyde, Ohio.
 He was the son of Herman and Jennie Hurd.
 Herman was a local grocer and was a good friend of Sherwood Anderson, who is well known especially in Clyde for his novel Winesburg, Ohio.

 Hurd graduated from Clyde High School in 1920, and attended Oberlin College in Oberlin for two years after graduation.
 In 1922, he returned to Clyde and taught in a public school for one year.
 In 1923, Hurd moved to Ithaca, New York for a bachelor's degree, and later a Master of Architecture, from the Cornell University College of Architecture, Art, and Planning.
 From 1930 to 1933, Hurd was a professor of architecture at Cornell.

 Architectural career

-Before attending graduate school at Cornell, Hurd moved to Pittsburgh, Pennsylvania to work at an architecture firm for one year.
+Before attending graduate school at Cornell, Hurd moved to Pittsburgh, Pennsylvania, to work at an architecture firm for one year.
 After achieving his Master of Architecture degree, Hurd obtained several New Deal architectural jobs, which mostly took place in Raleigh, North Carolina, until 1944.
-He then moved to Detroit, Michigan for a career at the Great Lakes Steel Corporation, a major steel producer at the time.
+He then moved to Detroit, Michigan, for a career at the Great Lakes Steel Corporation, a major steel producer at the time.
 In 1949, Hurd returned to Ohio to join the Toledo architectural firm Britsch and Munger.
 He worked at this firm until 1955, when he worked as a self-employed architect until he retired in 1967.